Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Introduction

 In summary, the main contributions of this work are as follows:

 (1) We propose an automatic pipeline for synthesizing high-quality stepwise supervision data for interactive graph retrieval, addressing the scarcity of fine-grained training signals in this field.

-(2) We design a two-stage training paradigm tailored for graph reasoning: supervised fine-tuning on raw synthetic trajectories to bootstrap basic navigation ability, followed by reinforcement learning with synthetic stepwise rewards on refined trajectories to provide explicit feedback and strengthen reasoning strategies.
+(2) We design a two-stage training paradigm tailored for graph reasoning: SFT on raw synthetic trajectories to bootstrap basic navigation ability, followed by RL with synthetic stepwise rewards on refined trajectories to provide explicit feedback and strengthen reasoning strategies.

-(3) Experimental results demonstrate that \name achieves state-of-the-art performance on the WebQSP, CWQ, and MetaQA datasets with accurate and compact graph retrieval.
+(3) Experimental results demonstrate that Graph-S$^3$ achieves state-of-the-art performance on the WebQSP, CWQ, and MetaQA datasets with accurate and compact graph retrieval.